What Are Cannabinoids? Understanding What's in Your Medical Marijuana

 Anti-proliferative properties noted in studies of prostate cancer

-Discovered over 50 years ago, CBC is considered one of the “big six” cannabinoids prominent in medical research.
+Discovered over 50 years ago, Cannabichromene (CBC) is considered one of the “big six” cannabinoids prominent in medical research.
 It doesn’t get as much attention, but CBC’s benefits are extremely promising.

 Cannabichromene may be a powerful cancer fighter, and the reason might be its interaction with the body’s natural endocannabinoid, anandamide.
 CBC also appears to inhibit the uptake of anandamide, allowing it to remain longer in the bloodstream.
 So far, research has found CBC to be the second-most-potent cannabinoid at inhibiting the growth of new cancer cells (CBG was the most potent).